-- 4-H member selects and raises a commercial steer to market weight (1,350 lbs).
+- 4-H member selects and raises a commercial steer to finished market weight.

-- Utilize management and nutrition protocol similar to a commercial feedlot.
+- Utilize management and nutrition protocols similar to a commercial feedlot.

-- Maintains detailed record book related to the management and feeding of the steer.
+- Maintain a detailed record book related to the management and feeding of the steer.

-- Steers will be visually evaluated by a commercial cattle buyer representing a packer.
+- Exhibit steer in the 4-H Fed Steer Challenge class at the Nebraska State Fair where steers will be visually evaluated by a commercial cattle buyer representing a packer.